Education in Guyana: Special schools

 Students with disabilities or special needs are educated in schools specially designed for them.
 They follow the national curriculum, but this is supplemented or adapted where required.
 As in some places, there is still a stigma associated with attending a special school, as a result some parents avoid enrolling their children.
 Apart from that, there is no society-wide consciousness or campaign for improving facilities for disabled students.
 Some schools are partnered with mainstream schools as in the case of President's College and the David Rose School; in this partnership President's College students raise funds and provide other forms of support for the students of the David Rose School.
 Some special schools cater for the emotionally and socially deprived as well as students who have disabilities such as visual or auditory impairment.

 Vocational school/Technical school

 There are about ten technical/vocational schools across the country which are post-secondary in nature.
 Among the more prominent technical/vocational schools are the Government Technical Institute, Guyana Industrial Training Centre, Carnegie School of Home Economics, (formerly known as the Carnegie Trade School) which was founded on a grant by the Carnegie Trustee in 1933, Guyana School of Agriculture, New Amsterdam Technical Institute (NATI) and the Linden Technical Institute.
 Private entities such as the Guyana Sugar Corporation and the Private Aircraft Owners Association also provide technical education.
-In 2019, the Art Williams and Harry Wendt Aeronautical Engineering School became accredited to issue associate's degrees and certificates in aircraft maintenance.
+In 2019, the Art Williams and Harry Wendt Aeronautical Engineering School became accredited to issue associate degrees and certificates in aircraft maintenance.